Light Induced Quantum Anomalous Hall Effect in Cubic Rashba Spin-Orbit Coupled Systems: Introduction

 In addition to the conventional $k$-linear Rashba and Dresselhaus couplings, a higher-order $k^3$ Rashba SOI has recently drawn growing attention, owing to its significant impact on the band structure and spin textures of low-dimensional materials\cite{Moriya-PRL14},\cite{Naka-PRL12},\cite{Ji-PRB24},\cite{Li-PRB25}.
-The cubic Rashba SOI has been reported to found in interface such as $(111)$ surface of inversion asymmetric semiconductor GaAs\cite{Koga-PRB02},\cite{Minkov-PRB05} and two dimensional electron gas formed at the surface of oxide SrTiO$_3$\cite{Caviglia-PRL10}.
+The cubic Rashba SOI has been reported to found in interface such as $(111)$ surface of inversion asymmetric semiconductor GaAs\cite{Koga-PRB02},\cite{Minkov-PRB05}, two dimensional electron gas formed at the surface of oxide SrTiO$_3$\cite{Caviglia-PRL10} and also at the oxide interface LaAlO$_3$/SrTiO$_3$\cite{Zhou-PRB15}.
 The coexistence of cubic and linear couplings alters the symmetry of the effective spin–orbit field and leads to notable modifications in the band structure.
 In the case of a pure cubic Rashba coupling, a higher-order Dirac point can emerge at a high-symmetry point in the Brillouin zone (BZ), and the presence of such a Dirac point can give rise to a higher Chern number.
-Introducing linear Rashba or Dresselhaus coupling lifts this degeneracy, splitting the single higher-order Dirac point into multiple Dirac points.
+The presence of a linear Rashba or Dresselhaus coupling lifts this degeneracy, splitting the single higher-order Dirac point into multiple Dirac points.
 This splitting alters the Berry curvature distribution and consequently changes the Chern number, establishing a direct link between spin–orbit coupling symmetry and the topological characteristics of the band structure.